solutelabs/Flutchat/README.md

 # Flutchat

 This sample is to describe method channel feature in practical aspect.
-We will implement third party dependency provided by TokBox sdk and integrate it along with flutter.
+(Complete steps in [this blog](https://medium.com/@milindmevada/integrating-third-party-native-sdks-in-flutter-df418829dcf7)) We will implement third party dependency provided by TokBox sdk and integrate it along with flutter.
 The main agenda for method channel is to use platform specific APIs in flutter.

 ## Getting Started